jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

  Mary, Sarah, and Fred drove to their favorite restaurant.
 (Plural antecedent, plural pronoun)
 ```

-3. **Pronouns must have the same gender (masculine, feminine, or neutral) as the
+3. Pronouns must have the same gender (masculine, feminine, or neutral) as the
-antecedent**.
+antecedent.
 A masculine pronoun replaces a masculine noun.
 A feminine pronoun
 replaces a feminine noun.
 It is important that the pronoun agrees with the antecedent.

 ```